Free Woman: Background and recording

 Axwell (pictured) co-wrote and produced "Free Woman".

 Lady Gaga co-wrote "Free Woman" with the track's producers, BloodPop, Axwell and Johannes Klahr.
-Axwell said he liked the retro sound of the song's early version, which Gaga created with Bloodpop, and he "was picturing clubs in New York in the '90s" when he heard it.
-Klahr added they "amplified the '80s and '90s sounds and added [their] flavor to see where [they] could take it but kept the soul" and "with Gaga's lush vocals on top of that, [they] wanted to make the groove as nice and fluid as possible to make it authentically club".
-Gaga said she was in a dark state of mind while writing the song, "thinking on some days [she] was going to die ... so [she] better say something important", and completing the song helped her get over this feeling, saying "now I listen to it and know that I'm going to live".
+BloodPop stated that Axwell's solo track "Nobody Else" influenced the creative direction, noting its driving energy and precise house-music production as qualities they sought to emulate on "Free Woman" and another track, "Alice".
+Axwell added that he appreciated the retro character of the song's early version, created by Gaga and BloodPop, explaining that it evoked for him the atmosphere of New York clubs in the 1990s.
+Klahr said they amplified the 1980s and 1990s influences and added their own stylistic elements to build on that foundation, and that with Gaga’s "lush vocals" they aimed to make the groove as fluid as possible to achieve an authentically club-oriented sound.

+Gaga admitted that she was in a dark state of mind while writing the song, recalling that she sometimes felt she "was going to die" and therefore needed to "say something important".
+She added that completing the track helped her overcome those feelings, and that she now listens to it with the reassurance that she will survive.
 Talking with Zane Lowe on Apple Music, she discussed the song's personal background:

 "I was sexually assaulted by a music producer.
 It’s compounded all of my feelings about life, feelings about the world, feelings about the industry, what I had to compromise and go through to get to where I am.
 I had to put it there.
 And when I was able to finally celebrate it, I said, 'You know what?' ...
 I’m no longer going to define myself as a 'survivor' or a victim of sexual assault.
 I am just a person who is free that went through some fucked up shit."

 Gaga also said "Free Woman" was written with the trans community in mind.
 She wanted to acknowledge her own strength with the song while also celebrating the LGBT community, who helped her cope with PTSD and move forward.
 Gaga further revealed that she wanted to name the album after the song but instead chose Chromatica because she felt her internal struggles called into question the proposed title's integrity.